Royals vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- When it comes to the over/under, the Royals and their opponents are 6-4-0 in their previous 10 games.
+- In 10 games as the underdog over the last 10 matchups, the Royals have posted a mark of 3-7.

-- The Royals' ATS record is 2-1-0 over their last 10 games (bookmakers set spreads in three of those games).
+- The Royals' record against the spread is 1-1-0 over their previous 10 matchups (oddsmakers set spreads in two of those matchups).

 Royals Betting Records & Stats

-- The Royals have been victorious in 22, or 29.7%, of the 74 contests they have been chosen as underdogs in this season.
+- The Royals have won in 22, or 29.3%, of the 75 contests they have been named as odds-on underdogs this year.

-- Kansas City has a record of 6-15 in games where sportsbooks have it as underdogs of at least +170 on the moneyline.
+- Kansas City has a record of 7-21, a 25% win rate, when it's set as an underdog of +155 or more by bookmakers this season.

-- Bookmakers have implied with the moneyline set for this matchup that the Royals have a 37% chance of pulling out a win.
+- The moneyline set for this matchup implies the Royals have a 39.2% chance of walking away with the win.

-- Kansas City and its opponents have gone over the total this season in 41 of its 87 opportunities.
+- Games involving Kansas City have gone over the total set by bookmakers in 41 of 88 chances this season.

-- The Royals have posted a record of 8-7-0 against the spread this season.
+- The Royals are 8-7-0 against the spread in their 15 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!